Advertiser Disclosure

 • Better loyalty and rewards programs: If you get more cash back on every purchase by working with another bank, it may make sense to switch.

-• Higher interest rate on savings accounts: Current lets you earn a 4% bonus on your savings, which is 20 times the national average.
-This interest rate is one of the many reasons over 4 million people use Current.
+• Higher interest rate on savings accounts: Some banks, especially digital ones, let you earn a bonus on your savings, which is typically higher than the national average.

 • Security features: If a bank gets hit with a cyberattack, it becomes less desirable.
 Customers want confidence that their personal information and funds will not get stolen.